Home > Blogs > Critical Care > CCU Vs. ICU In A Hospital

 - Suffer from a coma

-Consultants, intensivists, nurses, residents, pharmacists, physiotherapists, care facilitators, social workers, nutritionists, and dietary aides are all part of the intensive care unit workforce.
+The intensive care unit workforce includes consultants, intensivists, nurses, residents, pharmacists, physiotherapists, care facilitators, social workers, nutritionists, and dietary aides.

 This group offers all-encompassing treatment for people with terminal illnesses.
 The ICU has cutting-edge technology and is manned by skilled medical experts.